 1. To metaphorically convey emotional states through color and form ("even delight can be different! :)").

-2. To show the multifaceted nature of reality — from tangible concreteness and "fantastic realism" to fleeting associations of familiar things and phenomena.
+2. To show the multifaceted nature of reality — from tangible concreteness and "fantastic realism" to the elusive associations of familiar things and phenomena.

-3. To make the viewer think, to see the unusual in the ordinary, and deep meaning in the simple.
+3. To make the viewer think, to see the unusual in the ordinary, the deep meaning in the simple.

-4. To create a dialogue between the painting and the viewer, hoping that the viewer understands the author's intent and each finds their own meaning.
+4. To create a dialogue between the painting and the viewer, hoping that the viewer understands the artist’s intention and each finds their own meaning.

 5. To explore the boundaries of expressive means in painting, combining tradition and innovation, synthesizing various media to enhance the perception of the idea (+touch, smell, hearing).